About Club Volleyball

 • National Championships (locations vary based on age division)

-• Additional OVA tournaments (playing up)
+• Additional OVA tournaments beyond the 6 included in Club fees (playing up)

 • Special events such as team-building activities